lydo-lang/lydo-lang.github.io/README.md

-# lydo-lang.github.io
+# lydo.dev

-Code for the lydo programming language website
+Unless otherwise stated, the content of this page is licensed under the Creative Commons Attribution 3.0 license.

+The design of this website is Copyright (C) Nim developers.